Julia Margaret Cameron and the V&A

 My Dear Mr Cole

 All I beg is that you show this assertion to our dear Annie Thackeray & sister Minnie & ask them if they take my assurance upon trust!
 Seeing is believing & you shall see & the world shall see if you can create for me a great occasion!
-Because these wonderful photographs should come out all at once & take the world by surprise!
-They are quite ready quite ready - A new series of 12 & if you watch my oppors (opportunities) for me & acquaint me I will answer at once by sending you the supply.
+Because these wonderful Photographs should come out all at once & take the world by surprise!
+They are quite ready quite ready - A new series of 12 & if you watch my opport [opportunities] for me & acquaint me I will answer at once by sending you the supply.
 Mr Thurston Thompson I hope will be delighted this time.

 Won’t the South Kensington Museum give me a crown!
-Not of diamond stones but those better diamond laurel leaves - or a medal or honorable (sic) mention if this series of photographs of mine surpasses all others -
+Not of diamond stones but those better diamond laurel leaves – or a Medal or honorable [sic] mention if this series of Photographs of mine surpasses all others – Talk of roundness I have it in perfect perfection!

-Yet these great successes have come like meteors out of anxious troubled times-!
-I have been for 8 weeks nursing poor Philip Worsley on his dying bed - & I have been with him a great part of every day & also a great part of the night.
+Yet these great successes have come like meteors out of anxious troubled times–!
+I have been for 8 weeks nursing poor Philip Worsley on his dying bed – & I have been with him a great part of every day & also a great part of the night.
 The heart of man cannot conceive a sight more pitiful that the outward evidence of the breaking up of his whole being but he has had a sister to nurse him whose devotion has surpassed in power & sustained energy anything I have ever seen.
 For 8 weeks she has never been to bed!
-She won’t sleep whilst I take my turn but only gets snatches of sleep by his side in her chair.
-Please tell my old friend Mr Bruce also yr. son Allan (sic) what I say of my 12 new pictures & show Lord Elcho this note of triumph if you see him - for I have been too anxious with this case to learn if they are in town -
+She won’t sleep whilst I take my turn but only gets snatches of rest by his side in her chair.
+Please tell my old friend Mr Bruce also yr. son Allan [sic] what I say of my 12 new pictures & show Lord Elcho this note of triumph if you see him – for I have been too anxious with this case to learn if they are in Town –

 Yours Ever